josiahdenton/inline-session-notes.nvim/README.md

 - before diving straight into a problem, I like to quickly write up a plan / annotate the codebase
 - I use comments, but I don't want them to stay / show in a diff, they're short lived and not vital

+This is where `inline-session-notes` comes in!
+You can quickly annotate code with comments that will live as long as your neovim session remains open.

 > [!caution]
 > while you can use the plugin, it may not be bug free! file an issue if you find anything (or open a PR)